TheDevGuyMarc/TerraZen/ZenBreeder/README.md

 ## Installation

-If you want to install ZenLexicon Locally you need some prerequisites to make this work.
+If you want to install ZenBreeder Locally you need some prerequisites to make this work.

 ### Docker Way